PeterPonyu/iAODE/README.md

 - Scanpy ≥ 1.8.0
 - scvi-tools ≥ 0.16.0

-See `requirements.txt` for complete dependencies.
+See `requirements.txt` for the complete list of dependencies.

 ---